+As an experienced wood-fired pizza catering in Brisbane, we are providing you guidance.
 If you’re prepared to set yourself up with a wood-fired oven, good for you!
 You’re obviously serious about getting really great results with your pizzas and just about anything else that cooks in an oven.
-However, wood fired ovens are a specialty that will be dealt with alone in a separate article.
-For now we’ll assume you have an electric or gas oven, in which case it would be a good idea to purchase a…..
+However, wood-fired ovens are a specialty that will be dealt with alone in a separate article.
+For now, we’ll assume you have an electric or gas oven, in which case it would be a good idea to purchase a…..

 Note: Never put a cold pizza stone into a hot oven – it might crack or shatter.
 Also, never wash with soap or detergent.
 Just rinse under warm water while scraping with a spatula

 Avoid burnt fingers and buy a cheap pizza peel for inserting and removing the pizza from the oven.
 Spreading a little flour or cornmeal on the surface will help the pizza to slide off easily.

 A wooden cutting board is ideal for cutting pizzas, but must be washed thoroughly after use.
 Prices vary widely but you don’t have to be too extravagant.
 You may even choose a pizza peel that also serves as a cutting board, as long as it has a diameter larger than your largest pizza,

 If you prefer the roller pizza cutter, they are available with either stainless steel or plastic wheels.
 Although not as robust as the steel one, the cheese is less inclined to stick to the plastic wheeled cutter.
 The wide cutter of course cuts the pizza in one simple motion